Introduction to EKG Interpretation

-Before diving into EKGs, it is imperative to refresh on the basics of cardiac conduction as well as the anatomy of the heart.
-The heart is composed of four different chambers with two pairs of atria and ventricles.
-In between the chambers of the heart there are valves which open and close based on when the atrium and ventricles are contracting.
+Before diving into EKGs, it’s imperative to refresh on the basics of cardiac conduction as well as the anatomy of the heart.
+The heart comprises four chambers with two pairs of atria and ventricles.
+In between the chambers of the heart, there are valves that open and close based on when the atrium and ventricles are contracting.

 Clinicians may evaluate the sounds of the heart to detect a heart murmur utilizing a stethoscope.
 The normal heart will make an iconic “lub dub” sound as it beats.
-The “lub” sound corresponds with the closing of the mitral and tricuspid valves at the start of systole (ventricles contracting); where the “dub” sound corresponds with the closure of the aortic and pulmonic valves.
+The “lub” sound corresponds with the closing of the mitral and tricuspid valves at the start of systole (ventricles contracting).
+The “dub” sound corresponds with the closure of the aortic and pulmonic valves.

 The contraction of the heart is due to the flow of electrical conduction from the sinoatrial node (SA node), commonly called the pacemaker.
-The SA node fires at about 60-100 bpm in the normal healthy adult, this is called normal sinus rhythm and corresponds with the client’s heart rate.
-From the SA node electricity flows into the atrioventricular node (AV node).
+The SA node fires at about 60-100 bpm in a normal healthy adult.
+This is called normal sinus rhythm and corresponds with the client’s heart rate.
+From the SA node, electricity flows into the atrioventricular node (AV node).

 Reading EKGs can be challenging but proves to be an important part of daily medical practice.
 A firm understanding of EKGs can enable nurses and other practitioners to help detect and manage clients with cardiac abnormalities.
 Hopefully, reviewing this NCLEX® Review of EKGs will aid in understanding this critical aspect of practice.